mendersoftware/mender-docs/03.Artifacts/01.Building-Mender-Yocto-image/docs.md

 ../meta-mender/scripts/mender-qemu
 ```

 You can log in as *root* without password.
 To test how to deploy a rootfs update in QEMU, please read [Getting started - Your first update on QEMU](../../Getting-started/Your-first-update-on-qemu#serve-a-rootfs-image-for-the-qemu-machine).
-Optionally, if you want to modify the rootfs image prior to deploying it, see [modifying a rootfs image](#modifying-a-rootfs-image).
+Optionally, if you want to modify the rootfs image prior to deploying it, see [Modifying a rootfs image](../Modifying-a-rootfs-image).

 ### For BeagleBone Black